devgateway/iatiimport/README.md

 # iatiimport

 #Overview
-Tool for importing IATI data files into target systems.
+Tool for importing IATI data into target systems.
 The target system must provide the endpoints described in the '**Destination System REST Endpoint Requirements**'.